wildfly-extras/creaper/CONTRIBUTING.md

 of management commands.
 If you want to decide whether your management command is suitable for inclusion, refer to the following guidelines:

-1. _It should be high-level._ A command that sets a single attribute of a single management resource is most probably not very useful.
+1. _It should be high-level._ If the only description of a command reads "sets this single attribute of that single management resource", then it's most probably not very useful.
+If the description reads "enables foo", then it's quite likely to be useful, even if it internally only changes a single attribute of a single management resource.
 2. _It should provide very common functionality._ Commands that are only seldom used should be kept separately.
 For example: adding a message queue -- absolutely yes, configuring a colocated HA topology